ruby-cute/ruby-cute/examples/g5k-tutorial.md

 For this particular experiment we have the following requirements:

 - A pair of SSH keys
-- Use of production environment (no deploy)
+- Use of standard environment (no deploy)
-- Two nodes connected with infinaband (10G or 20G)
+- Two nodes connected with infiniband (10G or 20G)
-- MPI behchmark NETPIPE
+- MPI benchmark NETPIPE
 - A MPI runtime (OpenMPI or MPICH)

-We will do it interactibely using `pry`.
+We will do it interactively using `pry`.
-First, let's find the sites that offer Infinibad interconnection.
+First, let's find the sites that offer Infiniband interconnection.
 For that we will write a small script form `pry` console using the command edit.